Shalom-data/Elite-BikeStore-Customer-Analysis/README.md

 #### Data Cleaning and Transformation

 - Clean the Dataset: Address any missing values and ensure consistency in data formats.
-- Calculated Fields: Create additional fields such as customer lifetime value and average purchase frequency to support deeper analysis.
+- Create additional fields where necessary to support deeper analysis.

 #### Dynamic Dashboard Setup

-- Interactive Dashboard: Build a dynamic dashboard using Excel features like PivotTables, Slicers, and PivotCharts.
+- Build a dynamic dashboard using Excel features like PivotTables, Slicers, and PivotCharts.
-- Adjustable Parameters: Include parameters such as income range, marital status, and region that allow users to explore different customer segments.
+- Include parameters such as income range, marital status, and region that allow users to explore different customer segments.

 #### Profitability Analysis

-- Segment Profitability: Analyze the profitability of customer segments based on attributes like marital status, commute distance, and income.
+- Analyze the profitability of customer segments based on attributes like marital status, commute distance, and income.
-- Advanced Metrics: Calculate metrics such as revenue per customer, profit per purchase, and segment-wise profitability using advanced Excel functions.

 ## Metadata